gagolews/stringi/docs/_sources/rapi/about_stringi.rst.txt

 Description
 ~~~~~~~~~~~

 stringi is THE R package for fast, correct, consistent, and convenient string/text manipulation.
-It gives predictable results on every platform, in each locale, and under any “native” character encoding.
+It gives predictable results on every platform, in each locale, and under any native character encoding.

 **Keywords**: R, text processing, character strings, internationalization, localization, ICU, ICU4C, i18n, l10n, Unicode.